-I soon got the chance of a lifetime, when Luke (Edge) advertising for an Adam-a-like for his U2 tribute band.
+I soon got the chance of a lifetime, when Luke (The Edge) advertising for an Adam-a-like for his U2 tribute band.
 I went along for an audition where I met Luke and Dean (the old drummer) By that time I could play around twenty U2 tracks, needless to say, I got the part.
 During the rehearsals we came up with a set list and practiced them for weeks.
 By this time my brother Gary had also joined the band and played Bono.
 We soon started playing at local venues and gradually moved to playing all over England, Scotland, Ireland and Wales.

-I have met U2 several times now from playing with U2-2.
-Whilst behind the scenes on Popmart Amsterdam 1998 Bono nearly ran me over in his Merc (imagine nearly being killed by your idol) As Bono entered the Stadium he came flying around the corner he is a mental driver, and if he hadn't been quite so fast on his breaks I would have been a gonna he nodded and nervously smiled apologising as he parked up.
-During the Pop Mart tour, we were accidently shown into U2’s dressing room by a very embarrassed member of U2’s security team, who mistook us for U2.
-During that period we got to play alongside the fantastic four at Holland’s Feyenoord Stadium, and Bono said, “I was Adam’s long lost brother”.
+I have met U2 several times now from playing within the U2 Tribute scene and whilst we were called 'Achtung Baby' We were invited behind the scenes of the U2 Pop Mart Amsterdam show in 1998 Bono nearly ran me over in his Merc (imagine nearly being killed by your idol) As Bono entered the Stadium he came flying around the corner he is a mental driver, and if he hadn't been quite so fast on his breaks I would have been a gonna he nodded and nervously smiled apologising as he parked up.
+During the Pop Mart tour, we were accidentally shown into U2’s dressing room by a very embarrassed member of U2’s security team, who mistook us.
+During that period we got to play alongside the fantastic four at Holland’s Feyenoord Stadium, and Bono said, “This is Adam’s long lost brother”.
 I was star struck to say the least.
 I remember thinking "blamey your short!!"
-During their sound check that eveing, they played ‘One’ live for a Top Of The Pops Special we got to watch them play it privately surrounded by the Popmart crew.
+During their sound check that evening, they played ‘One’ live for a Top Of The Pops Special we got to watch them play it privately surrounded by the Pop Mart crew.

 I’ve got every Album, CD, Video, and DVD of the greatest band to have ever graced this planet!
-I am really inspired by Adam Clayton the power and energy created by his Bass riffs and massive amp stack.
+I am really inspired by Adam Clayton the power and energy created by his Bass riffs and massive bass amp stack.
 In my opinion he is the coolest man in rock and roll and he wears some pretty funky clothes of which, I have had made I now had two wardrobes one for my gear and the other for 'Adams stuff'

 Bass gear: I have a Fender Custom Shop Adam Clayton Limited Edition Signature P Bass, Gibson Firebird all the way from U.S.A.
 Fender precision bass and a Fender Jazz bass.
 I use an Ashdown Combo for smaller venues and I use my double bigger rig X 2 Ashdown (Mag system) which consists of four separate cabs and a 600 Ashdown head for the bigger shows, helps me be heard over the drums (which are the loudest thing my ears can handle.
 Feeding this though a line 6 effect rack as Adam does, I also play wireless in bigger venues so that i can see the audience and interact.
 If you’re going to play Adam Clayton successfully you need to be using similar gear to the man himself.